Skip to main content

 • Write down the following pieces of information:

-• Group Number (also known as a Pay-Direct number, this is a unique identifier linked to your group benefits plan)
+• Group number (also known as a Pay-Direct number, this is a unique identifier linked to your group benefits plan)

 • Member ID (for pharmacy benefits)